AlexJReid/blog/content/posts/runhouse/index.md

 Code: 460, e.displayText() = DB: :ErrnoException: Failed to create thread timer, errno: 0, strerror: Success (version 20.1.2.4 (official build))
 ```

-Looking at the [Clickhouse code](https://github.com/ClickHouse/ClickHouse/search?q=Failed+to+create+thread+timer&unscoped_q=Failed+to+create+thread+timer), it appears this relates to a `timer_create(2)` syscall in the query profiler.
+Looking at the [Clickhouse code](https://github.com/ClickHouse/ClickHouse/search?q=Failed+to+create+thread+timer&unscoped_q=Failed+to+create+thread+timer), it appears this relates to a `timer_create` syscall in the query profiler.
 The excellent [Cloud Run FAQ](https://github.com/ahmetb/cloud-run-faq#which-system-calls-are-supported) has a list of supported gVisor supported syscalls and `timer_create` appears to be among them.
 Unfortunately the Clickhouse code doesn't appear to log the actual error from `timer_create`.
 I didn't have time to spend on compiling Clickhouse to explore further.
 Boo.

 > Some system calls and arguments are not currently supported, as are some parts of the /proc and /sys filesystems.
 As a result, not all applications will run inside gVisor, but many will run just fine ...
 -- https://cloud.google.com/blog/products/gcp/open-sourcing-gvisor-a-sandboxed-container-runtime